An eating disorder is known to be filled with lies. But what about recovery truths?

 5. It Is Messy

 “Recovery is messy.
 It is everything.
-It is also hope because without hope, there would be no point in trying to recover.
+And it is also hope because without hope, there would be no point in trying to recover.
 So much of one’s hope and light are taken from you when you have an eating disorder.
 There was hope for me in recovery that even if this doesn’t work, it’s got to be better than where I am when I am deep in my disorder.” – Danielle Galvin

 6. Shame Is A Killer